V-Cent/TTE/docs/tech/toa.md

 # Tales of Arise

-[Tales of Arise](https://aselia.fandom.com/wiki/Tales_of_Arise) (テイルズ オブ アライズ Teiruzu obu Araizu) was released in internationally on September 9, 2021 for the PS4, PS5, XBox One, Xbox Series X/S and PC.
+[Tales of Arise](https://aselia.fandom.com/wiki/Tales_of_Arise) (テイルズ オブ アライズ Teiruzu obu Araizu) was released internationally on September 9, 2021 for the PS4, PS5, XBox One, Xbox Series X/S and PC.

+Special thanks to users [Pássaro](https://www.youtube.com/watch?v=qr8JllMGmvY), [Swillo](https://gamefaqs.gamespot.com/boards/265989-tales-of-arise/79639361), [ThatSkeletonMan](https://www.youtube.com/watch?v=qNKUv9p1X7I), [lilliedesu](https://www.youtube.com/watch?v=SLCvRBacgI8), [動画置き場](https://www.youtube.com/watch?v=WHePG4uTlEI) and [Jakkun](https://twitter.com/UnheardPhantasm/status/1447392198698442754).

 ## Table of Contents

 ## Base Mechanics

 Here will be displayed a simple description of the base mechanics of the game.
 Most of these are already explained during gameplay, but may have some effects that were only found out during experimentation.

-Special thanks to users [Pássaro](https://www.youtube.com/watch?v=qr8JllMGmvY), [Swillo](https://gamefaqs.gamespot.com/boards/265989-tales-of-arise/79639361), [ThatSkeletonMan](https://www.youtube.com/watch?v=qNKUv9p1X7I), [lilliedesu](https://www.youtube.com/watch?v=SLCvRBacgI8), [動画置き場](https://www.youtube.com/watch?v=WHePG4uTlEI) and [Jakkun](https://twitter.com/UnheardPhantasm/status/1447392198698442754).

 ### Stats